-Brisbane is Queensland's capital, situated on the east coast of Australia with a population of more than two million it is small enough to be friendly and welcoming, but big enough to be filled with culture, attractions and adventure.
+Brisbane is Queensland's capital, situated on the east coast of Australia, with a population of more than two million.
+It is small enough to be friendly and welcoming but big enough to be filled with culture, attractions and adventure.
 Brisbane's perfect weather, unbeatable lifestyle and proximity to beautiful beaches make it one of the best places in the world to study.
 It is a green city with many famous tourist attractions.
-It has one of the fastest growing economies in Australia.
+It is one of the fastest-growing economies in Australia.

 Brisbane is well and truly on its way to becoming a world leader in sustainability.
-There's more than 2000 parks and more than 2500 animal species, making Brisbane Australia's most biodiverse city.
+More than 2000 parks and more than 2500 animal species make Brisbane Australia's most biodiverse city.